yudiz-ritikapatel/bannerslider-extension/README.md

 - Image/Video (From Your Device): This option allows you to upload image or video files directly from your device.
 - External Video (YouTube Video Link): Select this option to include a YouTube video by providing its link.

-After making your MediaType selection and fill other Fields,save the banner content.
+After making your MediaType selection and fill other Fields,save the banner.

 Once saved, you can view the grid of banners.
 In this grid, you will find a column labeled "name image/video/externalvideo."
 Clicking on this column will redirect you to the specific image or video associated with the banner.